fredkorts/fujitsu-assignment/README.md

 ## Development server

 Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
+Navigate to `http://localhost:4200/personal-offer/fk634io$e45tf56ort`.
 The application will automatically reload if you change any of the source files.

+## Personal Offer Token

+Navigate to `http://localhost:4200/personal-offer/fk634io$e45tf56ort`.
+Trying to access the app without a special token will reroute you to the unauthorized page.
+The token has to be at least 16 character long, contain at least 6 numbers and contain one special character("!, =, %, $").

 ## Build